brteja1/HTFS-vscode/README.md

 ## Development

 - Place this folder in your VS Code extensions directory or open it directly in VS Code and press `F5` to launch an Extension Development Host.

+## Acknolwedgments
+I have to acknowledge that GitHub Copilot has churned out 90% of the code base after I provided the requirements.
+It's amazing to see how far LLMs have improved.